Trump's tariff 'medicine' injects turmoil into global markets

 Investors, however, are not hanging around.

-The broad market sell-off seen on Monday comes as investors wagered that the mounting risk of recession could see US interest rates cut as early as May.
+The broad market sell-off seen on Monday comes as investors wager that the mounting risk of recession could see US interest rates cut as early as May.

 White House economic adviser Kevin Hassett sought to tamp down concerns that the tariffs were part of a strategy to pressure the US Federal Reserve to lower interest rates, saying there would be no "political coercion" of the central bank.